Back Pain During Festivals

 3: Hip Circles:

-• This helps to loosen the lower back.
-Do 10 circles in both directions.
+- This helps loosen the lower back.
+Do 10 circles in each direction.

 2: Improvise with heat or massage